Third-Party Data Providers Ruin Simple Mechanisms: Optimal mechanisms in the presence of a data provider

 \section{Optimal mechanisms in the presence of a data provider}

-Here and throughout the rest of the paper, we assume the presence of a third-party data provider who knows (possibly imperfect) information about the item type, and who reveals some of this information to the bidder.
-The goal of this section is to characterize optimal mechanisms for a single bidder and a single item with several possible types, in the presence of such a data provider.
+Before focusing on simple mechanisms, we first explore optimal mechanisms (which are not simple).
+Specifically, in this section we provide a characterization of optimal mechanisms for a single buyer and a single item, with several possible item-types, in the presence of a third-party data provider who knows (possibly imperfect) information about the item type, and who reveals some of this information to the buyer.
+Note that the data provider is represented via a signaling scheme that, from the model perspective, is subsumed into a probability distribution over posteriors $\vec{\pi}$, representing beliefs of the buyer regarding the item's type.
+Therefore, a buyer with access to the data provider's signal has private information in the form of a valuation $\vec{V}$ and a posterior $\vec{\pi}$.

-We consider a class of mechanisms that allow the seller to charge the bidder a price that is conditional on the type of the item.
-We observe that restricting attention to such item-contingent price mechanisms is without loss of generality.
+We focus on a class of mechanisms that allow the seller to charge the buyer a price that is conditional on the type of the item.
+Restricting our attention to such type-contingent price mechanisms is without loss of generality.
 The characterization we present is a type of revelation principle, similar to that presented in \citet{DPT16}, where the difference is the presence of a data provider.
-Note that the data provider is represented via a signaling scheme that, from the model perspective, is subsumed into a probability distribution over posteriors $\vec{\pi}$, representing beliefs of the bidder regarding the item's type.
-Therefore, the bidder has private information in the form of a valuation $\vec{v}$ and a posterior $\vec{\pi}$.

-The characterization we present shows that the revenue achievable via any mechanism can be obtained with a conditional price menu, defined as follows.
+Our main result in this section shows that there always exists an optimal mechanism that takes the form of a conditional price menu.
+Thus, before stating our characterization, we need to formally define a conditional price menu.
+We postpone the proof of Theorem~\ref{LEM:REVPR} and discussion of the characterization to Appendix~\ref{appx:charac}.

 \begin{definition} \emph{A \textbf{menu with conditional prices} is a fixed collection of pairs $(\vec{Z},\vec{P})$, where each $\vec{Z} \in[0,1]^n$ is called an allocation rule, and each $\vec{P} \in \reals^n_+$ is called a pricing rule.
-The bidder selects at most one pair $(\vec{Z},\vec{P})$.
+The buyer selects at most one pair $(\vec{Z},\vec{P})$.
 After his choice has been made, the type $i$ of the item is revealed.
-Given item type $i$, the bidder pays price $P(i)$, and receives the item with probability $Z(i)$.} \end{definition}
+Given item type $i$, the buyer pays price $P(i)$, and receives the item with probability $Z(i)$.} \end{definition}

+\begin{theorem} For any equilibrium of any mechanism $\cM$ in the presence of a data provider, such that the buyer, conditioned on the realization of her valuation vector and posterior beliefs over item types given the signal from the data provider, obtains non-negative payoff in expectation, there is a conditional price menu that is incentive compatible, interim individually rational, and provides the same revenue. \end{theorem}